 …

+(#6217)EMLMR Link Bitmap indicates the eligible EMLMR links.
+The eligible EMLMR links are all the links eligible to any EMLMR mode operation

-When the EMLMR Link Bitmap subfield is included in a frame sent by a STA affiliated with a non-AP MLD, the i-th bit in the EMLMR Link Bitmap subfield is set to 1 if a link with Link ID equal to i is a member of the EMLMR links; otherwise it is set to 0.
-When the EMLMR Link Bitmap subfield is included in a frame sent by an AP affiliated with a AP MLD, the EMLMR Links Bitmap subfield is set to all 0s.
-When the EMLMR Support subfield is set to 0, the EMLMR Link Bitmap subfield is reserved
+(#6217)When the EMLMR Link Bitmap subfield is included in a frame sent by a STA affiliated with a non-AP MLD, the i-th bit in the EMLMR Link Bitmap subfield is set to 1 if a link with Link ID equal to i is a member of the eligible EMLMR links; otherwise it is set to 0.
+When the EMLMR Link Bitmap subfield is included in a frame sent by an AP affiliated with an AP MLD, the EMLMR Links Bitmap subfield is set to all 0s.
+When the EMLMR Support subfield is set to 0, the EMLMR Link Bitmap subfield is reserved.

 …